 In addition to complex transportation in the region, those living in Fort Chip long did so without electricity.
 The first house in the hamlet to get access to electricity was in 1959, and the first telephones arrived shortly thereafter, in 1962.

 Despite these seemingly insurmountable challenges, the Dene, Cree, and Métis peoples living in Fort Chip over multiple generations have a long history of thriving in the area.
 At their core, their stories also teach about the importance of family and community.
-Once such story in particular offers a remarkable example of personal ingenuity and resilience and the strength of a resilient and cohesive community.
+One such story in particular offers a remarkable example of personal ingenuity and resilience and the strength of a resilient and cohesive community.

 Violet Hansen was born in Fort Chipewyan in August of 1927.
 As the eldest of nine children born to Jenny and Edward Flett, Violet’s life history offers intriguing insights into a uniquely Métis way of life in Fort Chip in the early decades of the 20th C. As Violet describes it, hunting, fishing, and gathering were activities that ensured the family’s survival.
 Ducks, geese, ptarmigan and muskrat were common food sources.
 The way she tells it, “there’s nothing to setting rabbit snares.”
 Rabbit was consumed often by the family.

-Accompanying her dad on a hunting trip on day, Violet asked him what they were going to be eating later that day.
+Accompanying her dad on a hunting trip one day, Violet asked him what they were going to be eating later that day.
 Her dad’s response was, “ptarmigan”.
 They caught about six low-flying ptarmigan in all, “So that was good for a couple of days, next day we’d get some more.”

-Fishing was also an food source for the Métis community in Fort Chipewyan.
+Fishing was also an important food source for the Métis community in Fort Chipewyan.
 Because of the community’s location beside Lake Athabasca, whitefish, jackfish, and pickerel were all plentiful.
 Berries were picked by family groupings in late summer, but as Violet explains, care needed to be taken given that other species, i.e. bears, also favoured the berries at this time of year.

 With no electricity at home while growing up, Violet says that food had to be prepared in such a way as to ensure that it wouldn’t spoil.
 Canning and making dry meat were customary practices: “no deep freeze or anything, (we) hung our meat and everything in the fall.
 Spring, we’d can our meat, or bottle, whatever.”